 - Eggs.
-Lightly whisk the eggs (to make scrambled eggs) before cooking in the pan.
+Before cooking in the pan, lightly whisk the eggs (to make scrambled eggs).

 - Oyster sauce.
 Where the delicious umami flavors of the fried rice come from!
 I've been using vegetarian oyster sauce lately and love it!
 Find them at your Asian supermarkets or your local grocery stores.

 - Rice wine vinegar, fresh lime juice, lemon juice, apple cider vinegar.
 The citrus juice rounds out the sweet and salty flavors.